Buffalo Bills blow out champion Rams 31-10 in season opener

 AP Sports Writer

-Gabe Davis, Isaiah McKenzie and Stefon Diggs caught TD passes as the two-time defending AFC East champion Bills opened the NFL’s 103rd season by overcoming four turnovers and running away with a blowout win in the same stadium where the Rams won the Super Bowl nearly seven months ago.
+Gabe Davis, Isaiah McKenzie and Stefon Diggs caught TD passes as the two-time defending AFC East champions began the NFL’s 103rd season by overcoming four turnovers and running away with a blowout win in the same arena where the Rams won it all nearly seven months ago.

 “There’s a lot to learn, but that second half, that’s who we want to be, going out there and executing that way,” Allen said.
 “We were 90% on third down.
 That’s a recipe for success.”